 To understand your target consumer and improve your campaigns, start by asking “why” your consumers are interested in you, not just who.
 By focusing on motivations rather than identity, you’ll be able to find themes and avenues to explore during the creation of your marketing campaign.
 It will also help you see beyond the limits of the identity of your target consumer, or who you think he or she is.

-At Zinklar, we’re calling it already: the challenge of the ban could lead a new era of creativity for the marketing industry.
+At Zinklar, we’re calling it already: the challenge of the ban could lead to a new era of creativity for the marketing industry.
 But there’s more to it than creating attractive marketing campaigns.
 To adopt purpose in your marketing, make sure you’re taking steps for that purpose to become a reality in the environments you influence.
-Equality means adopting measures to become an equal opportunity employer, to donate to causes championing equality, to facilitate training and opportunities to your team members, to maintain a transparent organisation, to make the effort to find diverse profiles and recognise talent beyond what it looks like, etc.
+Equality means adopting measures to become an equal opportunity employer, donating to causes championing equality, facilitating training and opportunities for your team members, maintaining a transparent organization, making the effort to find diverse profiles, recognizing talent beyond what it looks like, etc.

 Whose example should we follow?
 Syl Saller, Diageo’s CMO, recently penned a letter requesting all agencies hand over their gender diversity statistics (AdAge).
 If you’re in a position of power, make sure you’re marketing responsibly.
 The only way to market equality is by committing to real diversity, not making lip service to it.